Dealing with difficult emotions

 When dealing with difficult emotions, sometimes our natural reaction is to try and shut them down or block them out.
 Many people do this because the fear of feeling those emotions is so strong.
 They may be afraid that they will ‘feel too much’ or that they won’t be able to control the intensity of the emotion.
 For example they will get so angry that they fear they will ‘burst’ or that if they start crying they won’t be able to stop.

 In reality, allowing yourself to feel those emotions is the first step towards healing from them.
-You don’t have to go on this journey along – open up to a friend or a support service about how you’ve been feeling.
+You don’t have to go on this journey alone – open up to a friend or a support service about how you’ve been feeling.

 How to deal with difficult emotions

-Here are some things you can try to help you overcome difficult emotions and move forward feeling better.
+Here are some things you can try to help you overcome difficult emotions and move forward feeling better:

 Be aware of your emotions